"I know I have the ability to write well. But whenever I look back on what I've written, it sucks."

 Or it might be a talisman, such as an object, cuddly toy, image or item of clothing.

-When I’m writing I often listen to a unique Apple Music playlist that I compiled.
-It's reached the point where the opening notes of the first track snap me into the writing state straight away.
+When I’m writing I often listen to an Apple Music playlist I compiled.
+Now the opening notes snap me into the writing state in seconds.

 Did you find this blog useful?